Vladimir Valjarević

-Vladimir Valjarević (born 1973, Tuzla, SR Bosnia and Herzegovina, Yugoslavia), is a Serbian/American concert pianist and pedagogue, currently residing in New York City, United States.
+Vladimir Valjarević (born 1973, Tuzla, SR Bosnia and Herzegovina, Yugoslavia), is a Serbian/American piano pedagogue, currently residing in New York City, United States.

 Career

-Valjarevic is on the piano faculty at the Mannes School of Music and Mason Gross School of the Arts at Rutgers University.
-He closely collaborates with his former teacher, Pavlina Dokovska, having been her teaching assistant for over a decade.
-His students have performed worldwide as recitalists, concerto soloists, and chamber musicians.
-As part of his outreach activities, he conducts piano master classes semi-annually under the auspices of Southwest Virginia Community College.
-In the summers, he serves on the piano and the chamber music faculties at Beijing International Music Festival and Academy in China, in addition to his teaching work at Round Top Festival in Texas, International Institute for Young Musicians in Kansas, and "Pianophoria!" in New York City.
-During his tenure as head of the Mannes Prep Piano Department from 2013 to 2016, he curated a variety of programs and incentives for students.
-Valjarevic initiated the development of the secondary piano curriculum at Mannes College, and organized the program of studies for piano pedagogy and piano literature courses at Mannes and Rutgers.
-He serves as the chamber music coordinator at Beijing International Music Festival and Institute in China and the assistant artistic director at the Southwest Virginia Festival for the Arts.
+Valjarević is on the piano faculty at the Mannes School of Music and Mason Gross School of the Arts at Rutgers University.

+He has served on the piano and chamber music faculties at the Beijing International Music Festival and Academy and Xi'An Music Festival in China, the Mannes International Piano Festival, the Round Top Festival in Texas, and the International Institute for Young Musicians in Kansas.

 As a performer, Valjarevic has appeared at the National Center for the Performing Arts in Beijing, Sumida Triphony Chamber Hall in Tokyo, Leiszhalle in Hamburg, Conservatory Hall in Geneva, Heilig-Kreuz-Kirche in Berlin, Concert Hall "Bulgaria" in Sofia, Conservatory of Music in San Juan, Puerto Rico, the Manchester Music Festival in Vermont, the Southwest Virginia Festival for the Arts, French and Swiss Embassies in Washington, D.C.
 In New York, he has performed at Bargemusic, "Concerts at One" at Trinity Church, the "Meet the Virtuoso" at the 92nd Street Y, the Weill Recital Hall at Carnegie Hall, Merkin Hall, Steinway Hall, the Yamaha Salon, The United Nations, and the New School's Tishman Auditorium, among others.
-Committed to exploration of the contemporary repertoire, Valjarevic has worked under the direction of various composers and took part in numerous world premieres, including the compositions by Aleksandra Vrebalov and Dick Hyman with the Knoxville Symphony Orchestra at the Southwest Virginia Festival for the Arts.
-In addition, he appeared in the European premiere of Cage's dance drama "Four Walls" in Berlin and then Hamburg.
-Valjarevic has performed extensively as a member of Kaleidos Duo, with violinist Miroslav Hristov.
+Valjarevic has concertized extensively as a member of the Kaleidos Duo, with violinist Miroslav Hristov and The Hudson Piano Trio.